Akirane/XIVHotbar/README.md

 ##### Latest Changes:
 ```
+ 07/06/2020
+ 	- Added clickable icons and first version of hovering.
  05/06/2020
  	- Added a brief explanation on getting started.
  	- Removed old libraries related to .xml-files.